 - A. Filing and Service.
+All motions, unless brought on by an Order to Show Cause, should be made with a return date six weeks after the date of service.
 Unless otherwise ordered by the Court, opposing papers must be served and filed within four weeks of service of the motion papers, and reply papers, if any, must be served and filed within two weeks of receipt of opposition papers. - B. Courtesy Copy.
 One courtesy hard copy of all formal motion papers, marked as such, should be submitted to Chambers by the non-pro se party at the time the reply is due.
 Courtesy copies should not be submitted to Chambers at the time of filing.
-If all the parties are pro se, then no courtesy copies of formal motion papers are required. - C. Pre-Motion Submissions.
-Pre-motion submissions are not required from pro se parties for any motions. - D. Oral Argument.
-Unless otherwise ordered by the Court, argument will not be heard in pro se matters. - E. Pro Se Notices.
-Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under SDNY Local Civil Rules 12.1 or 56.2.
+If all the parties are pro se, then no courtesy copies of formal motion papers are required.

+- C. Oral Argument.
+Unless otherwise ordered by the Court, argument will not be heard in pro se matters. - D. Pro Se Notices.
+Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2. - E. Special Rule for Summary Judgment Motions.
+With respect to any deposition that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available.